hski-github/spotfire-sankey-diagram/README.md

 <img src="https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%20Sankey%20Diagram%20with%20Marking%20and%20Details.png?raw=true" width="70%">

-The data set in the required format for the Sankey diagram with one row per state you find here [examples/US Elections 2012 2016 2020.csv](https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%202012%202016%202020.csv)
+The data set for the Sankey diagram required one row per state.
+See also here [examples/US Elections 2012 2016 2020.csv](https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%202012%202016%202020.csv)

 To create the Sankey diagram im Spotfire

-- Import the data into Spotfire
+1. Import the data into Spotfire
-- Add an Sankey diagram and add `Electoral Votes` to the X axis
+2. Add an Sankey diagram and add `Electoral Votes` to the X axis
-- Add `Candidate 2012`, `Candidate 2016` and `Candidate 2020` ro the Y axis
+3. Add `Candidate 2012`, `Candidate 2016` and `Candidate 2020` ro the Y axis
-- Add `Candidate 2020` or `Party 2020` to colors and adjust the colors to typical colors of the partys
+4. Add `Candidate 2020` or `Party 2020` to colors and adjust the colors to typical colors of the partys

-To create the required data structure with one line per entity and categories as columns from the original data source from [Hardvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX) several steps have to be done in Spotfire
+To create the required data structure with one line per entity and categories as columns from the original data source from [Hardvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX) several steps have to be done in Spotfire.
+These steps are not related to the Sankey diagram itself.
+They are listed here for reference how data was transformed in Spotfire to bring the data in the right structure for the Sankey.

-- Download the data as CSV from Hardvard Dataverse
+1. Download the data as CSV from Hardvard Dataverse
-- Import the data into Spotfire
+2. Import the data into Spotfire
+3. From the data panel
+   1. Filter rows for `[year]>=2012`
-- In the data panel a) filter rows for `[year]>=2012`, b) create a new calculated column to identify why candidate got the most votes per state with `maxcandidatevotes using Max([candidatevotes]) Over ([year],[state])=[candidatevotes]` c) filter rows for `[maxcandidatevotes]=True`
+   2. Create a new calculated column to identify why candidate got the most votes per state with `maxcandidatevotes using Max([candidatevotes]) Over ([year],[state])=[candidatevotes]`
+   3. Filter rows for `[maxcandidatevotes]=True`
-- In the data panel then pivot the data with one row per state and create columns for candidate and party_simplified per year
+4. From the data panel, then pivot the data with one row per state and create columns for candidate and party_simplified per year

+The result of your data preparation should look similar to what you can also download from here [examples/US Elections 2012 2016 2020.csv](https://github.com/hski-github/spotfire-sankey-diagram/blob/main/examples/US%20Elections%202012%202016%202020.csv)

 ## Example Wählerwanderung DEU federal elections